 First, grab a cold brew coffee from one of the many locally-owned coffee shops in East Village.
 Nearby is San Diego's Central Library, home to some civic treasures.
 From psychedelic 3D lenticular prints to a human-scale trophy topper, there's some serious artwork to discover.
 Swing by the ninth floor to check out the art gallery, a stunning view of the skyline, and the Hervey Family Rare Books Room.
 Don't miss two of my favorite prints in the collection, William Hogarth's "Gin Lane" and "Beer Street."

 Time for a quick beer?
-Try one of San Diego’s craft favorites at Stella Public House.
-Afterwards, head south to Barrio Logan and Chicano Park, home to one of the world’s largest collection of Chicano murals.
+Try one of San Diego's craft favorites at Stella Public House.
+Afterwards, head south to Barrio Logan and Chicano Park, home to one of the world's largest collection of Chicano murals.
 When you've had your fill of monumental murals, fill up on tacos at Las Cuatro Milpas, ¡Salud! or one of the other new restaurants opening around the Mercado del Barrio.
-Then walk them off by visiting one of Barrio Logan's many galleries.
+Then walk them off by visiting one of the galleries or boutiques along Logan Avenue between South Evans Street and Sampson Street.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.